Better experience in portrait mode.

 Swipe Up to See the Photos

-Through the event titled "Special Vidio Talks: Short Films - A Laboratory for Ideas, Creativity, and Future Stories," Vidio demonstrates a real commitment to supporting young filmmakers through funding, mentoring, and spaces for expression.
+Through the event titled "Special Vidio Talks: Short Films - A Laboratory of Ideas, Creativity, and Future Stories," Vidio demonstrates a real commitment to supporting young filmmakers through funding, mentoring, and spaces for expression.

 Find more news related to JAFF at Liputan6.com.